MEDICINE FROM NATURE|

 However there are unfortunately also other factors to take into account such as the state of the health care systems in the developed world (rich countries) and Third World (poor countries).
 Both face major but different challenges.

-Even in the most developed countries, such as the USA, access to quality care is outrageous expensive, while in the Third World many people have no access to whatever system at all.
+Even in the most developed countries, such as the USA, access to quality care is often outrageous expensive, while in the Third World many people have no access to whatever system at all.

 Partly due to this reason, epidemic and pandemics often starts in underdeveloped countries in Africa.